Banks Island: Ecology

 The island is treeless, with the tallest plant, the Arctic willow, growing occasionally to about the height of a person's knee but usually standing no taller than 10 cm.

-Banks Island is home to two-thirds of the world's population of lesser snow geese, which make their way across the Amundsen Gulf from the mainland.
+Banks Island is home to a large colony of lesser snow geese, which make their way across the Amundsen Gulf from the mainland.
 There is an annual goose hunt in the spring out of Sachs Harbour.
 The island is part of the tundra world biome, which has extremely cold winters.
 The island is home to barren-ground caribou, polar bears, muskoxen, and birds, including year round residents the common raven and ptarmigan.

 Two federal migratory bird sanctuaries were founded on the island in 1961.

 Aulavik National Park of Canada, a fly-in park, protects about 12274 km2 of Arctic lowlands at the northern end of the island.
 The park has the highest concentration of muskoxen on earth, and is home to the endangered Peary caribou.
 The Thomsen River runs through the park, and is the northernmost navigable river (by canoe) in North America.
 Ptarmigan and ravens are considered the only year-round birds in the park, although 43 species make seasonal use of the area.
 In Inuvialuktun, Aulavik means "place where people travel" and the "wildlife and land have supported aboriginal peoples for more than 3,400 years, from Pre-Dorset cultures to contemporary Inuvialuit."

 The first confirmed grizzly–polar bear hybrid found in the wild was shot on Banks Island in April 2006, near Sachs Harbour.